deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/ADVANCED_USAGE.md

 kubectl run falco-event-generator --image=falcosecurity/event-generator run
 ```

-If you need to implement an action then you can follow this [guide](https://github.com/falcosecurity/event-generator/blob/main/events/README.md).
+If you need to implement an action, use this [guide](https://github.com/falcosecurity/event-generator/blob/main/events/README.md).

 ## Emulating a Falcosidekick event